DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 It is STILL a Work In Progress.

-Particularly, the savefile format might change in the future; so it wouldn't do to expect a savefile from an old version to work with a newer version code.
+In particular, the savefile format might change in the future; so it wouldn't do to expect a savefile from an old version to work with a newer version code.
 If experimenting problems, the easy way is to edit the savefile and remove the lines including "Diplomacy".
 Then next start, the oxp will begin anew.

 ==============================